-Parents Concerned About Teens Using Ride Sharing Services
+Parents concerned about teens using ride sharing services

-A new national poll finds most parents are concerned about safety of teens using ride sharing services.
+A new national poll finds most parents are concerned about safety of teens using ride sharing services such as Uber or Lyft.

 One in three parents said their 18-year-old has used a ride sharing service, either alone or with another teen, according to the C.S.
 Mott Children's National Poll on Children's Health at the University of Michigan.